ZacharyDavidSaunders/YouTubeTicker-BitBarPlugin/README.md

 ### Screenshots:

-You will see the following green text when the website is up (online):
+You will see the following YouTube ticker in your Menu Bar when the plugin is setup:

 ![Ticker](https://i.imgur.com/2sX9yoq.jpg)